-1 Panels, speaker series, or similar events related to planetary health that have students as an intended audience.
-1 Events in which students learn directly from members of a local environmental justice community about the climate and environmental challenges they face, and how health professionals can partner with their community to address these exposures and impacts.
-1 Cultural arts events, installations or performances related to planetary health that have students as an intended audience.
-1 Local volunteer opportunities related to building community resilience to anthropogenic environmental impacts.
-1 Wilderness or outdoors programs (e.g., that organize hiking, backpacking, kayaking, or other outings for students) Gard mem gardd implo Cont Brow Envi Brea inclu Qual Volu oppo and t Wild Adve explii outdo e explanation: den : The Berkeley Food Institute provides opportunities for students, staff, faculty, and community bers to lead and engage in food systems topics.
-UC Berkeley is also home to over 10 urban ens that produce food and preserve ecosystems, allowing UC Berkeley students to design, ement, and maintain urban gardens alongside faculty, staff, gardeners, and community members. ferences, speaker series, symposia, or similar events: The UC Berkeley School of Public Health vn Bag series is student-facing and has included multiple sessions on planetary health topics. frommental Justice Community : JMP Students are required to complete a Health and Behavior dth Course as part of their core curriculum.
-This class discusses community-based research and des a panel of community members involved in the CHAMACOS Study, the Richmond Youth Air ity Initiative, and other members involved in environmental justice. nteer Opportunities : UC Berkeley's Student Environmental Resource Center provides rtunities for building community resilience and to make neighborhoods more self-sustaining, just, regenerative. lerness or outdoor programs: UC Berkeley Recreational Sports offers trips through Cal entures, which include "appreciation of the natural environment" in their benefits but do not citly mention Leave No Trace principles.
-Cal Hiking and Outdoor Society (CHAOS) aims to offer foor programs while having minimal human impact on the environment. rce: Planetary Health Report Card 2021- UC Berkeley-UCSF Joint Medical Program)
+Garden: The Berkeley Food Institute provides opportunities for students, staff, faculty, and community members to lead and engage in food systems topics.
+UC Berkeley is also home to over 10 urban gardens that produce food and preserve ecosystems, allowing UC Berkeley students to design, implement, and maintain urban gardens alongside faculty, staff, gardeners, and community members.
+Conferences, speaker series, symposia, or similar events: The UC Berkeley School of Public Health Brown Bag series is student-facing and has included multiple sessions on planetary health topics.
+Environmental Justice Community: JMP Students are required to complete a Health and Behavior Breadth Course as part of their core curriculum.
+This class discusses community-based research and includes a panel of community members involved in the CHAMACOS Study, the Richmond Youth Air Quality Initiative, and other members involved in environmental justice.